SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 What is anesthesia?

-Anesthesia is the use of medicines to prevent pain during surgery and other procedures.
-These medicines are called anesthetics.
-They may be given by injection, inhalation, topical lotion, spray, eye drops, or skin patch.
-They cause you to have a loss of feeling or awareness.
+Anesthesia is the use of medicines, called anesthetics, to prevent pain during surgery and other medical procedures.
+Medicine may be given by injection, inhalation, topical lotion, spray, eye drops, or a skin patch.

 What is anesthesia used for?